Commonly Used Terms

 A hearing in a lower court where all evidence is heard and a final decision is made before a Magistrate alone (without a jury).

-A less serious criminal offence that may be dealt with by a lower court.
+A less serious criminal offence that may be dealt with by a Magistrates or Local Court.

 A judge’s review of the evidence and explanation of the law for a jury.

 An order from a lower court requiring the accused to come to court to answer a charge.
 Sometimes this document has another name, such as “Court Attendance Notice”.

 A witness will sometimes have a support person (for example, a friend or family member) who can sit near them in the courtroom.

 A higher court that hears more serious matters (see “Indictable Offence”).
 A Judge or Judges sit on a Supreme Court matter.
 There is a jury for Commonwealth trials in a Supreme Court

 A typed copy of what was said in the court.
 See also “Deposition”.